Dr. George Cuellar and Abby

 Dr. Cuellar graduated from the University Of Georgia College Of Veterinary Medicine, Cum Laude, in 1984.
 He decided it was time to go home and, in the summer of 1984, immediately following graduation, he drove back to California.
 His first job was as an associate veterinarian in a four-doctor practice in the San Fernando Valley where he met his wife Melissa and years later they have three children: his son, Jonathan, born in 1988, his daughter, Alison, born in 1990, and his daughter, Brenna, born in 1997.
-In addition, there are the “four-legged” children: three dogs: an English Pointer, Abby, a German Shorthaired Pointer, Sadie, a French Bulldog, Lucy, three cats: Sebastian, Carter, and Buddy, and Timmy a California desert tortoise.
+In addition, there are the “four-legged” children: three dogs: an English Pointer, Abby, a German Shorthaired Pointer, Penny, an Italian Greyhound, Luigi, three cats: Sebastian, Carter, and Buddy, and Timmy a California desert tortoise.

 Dr. Mark C. Rigoni and Soot (Our Hospital Cat)

 Dr. Mark Christian Rigoni is the Medical Director of Southern California Veterinary Hospital.
 He has worked full time at Southern California Veterinary Hospital since 1996.
 He thoroughly loves working with animals and has enjoyed numerous pets in his lifetime.